 Missing Link: Motivation.
 When you lack motivation, instead of forcing yourself to do projects invest time to clarify the benefits of achieving your initiative.
 For instance, Fred’s group like almost every 501(c) 3 can benefit from planned giving.
 Fred experiences little motivation to pursue gifts he expects eight years hence.
 When he learns how planned giving can help him in the next 18 months, he’s motivated and ready to maximize his efforts.

 State 3.
 Missed Opportunity: The Missed Bus.
 If a bus goes by you and you don’t have the fare or the desire to ride it, you hardly notice.
 If you have the fare and want the ride, you flail your arms, run alongside the bus and bang on the rear door to gain entrance.
-This ring is missed opportunities.
+This ring is missed opportunity.
 Besides missed bus rides, it includes the world’s Rembrandts, Picassos, and Mozarts we never meet because they missed the bus or if it never came.

 Missing Link: Tasks.
 For most people, this is the most frustrating of the three rings to lack.
 Regarding a culture of philanthropy, the cure is to invite everyone and give them specific tasks to expand your funding base.
 In other cases, like a donor’s no, you must move on while still continuing to cultivate the relationships.
-You continue to seek opportunities to use your skills and motivate yourself with the firm conviction that worthy projects have potential supporters, but that you need to continue to refine your case so that potential supporters can “gets it.”
+You continue to seek opportunities to use your skills and motivate yourself with the firm conviction that worthy projects have potential supporters, but that you need to continue to refine your case so that potential supporters can “get it.”

 The Goal: State 4.
 Achievement Bound.
-With the combination of task, skills, and motivation your projects face the optimum conditions to succeed.
+With the combination of tasks, skills, and motivation your projects face the optimum conditions to succeed.
 They are great places to invest time.
 You are in the “go” position.